ruby-compiler-survey/ruby-compiler-survey/rubinius/index.md

 The frontend in Rubinius is written as a set of gems using both C++ in `rbx-code/ext/rubinius/code/melbourne` and Ruby in `rbx-code/lib/rubinius/code`.
 The VM is implemented in C++ in `rbx/vm` and the JIT itself in `rbx/vm/llvm`.
 The Rubinius core library is in `rbx/core`.

-Code in Rubinius is parsed by a modified version of the MRI parser as a C++ extension gem, into a C++ AST data structure.
+Ruby code is parsed by a modified version of the MRI parser as a C++ extension gem, into a C++ AST data structure.
 This is then read by a visitor into a Ruby structure and transformed into an internal bytecode format.
 When this meets compilation thresholds, it is translated using a template compiler into LLVM IR.
 Standard and custom LLVM optimisation passes are run, and machine code is generated and installed.
 Rubinus can deoptimise back to the interpreter if needed.

 <figure>
 <img src="rubinius-pipeline.png">